 This delicious Crustless Corn and Bacon Pie is one of my favorite dishes to make for brunch packed with everyone's favorite ingredients - corn, eggs, and bacon.
 It's filling, it's easy to make, and it tastes so good.

-Something special happens when corn, cheese, and bacon come together, especially when it happens and is still only 3 WW points.
+Something special happens when corn, cheese, and bacon come together.
 I am living in a happy world when I can eat these three things and still not be scared to put on a bathing suit.
 Who is with me on this?

 Inspired by a classic Southern Corn and Bacon Pie, I saved calories by eliminating the crust and using skim milk instead of half-and-half.
 It still tastes super rich and decadent with the bacon and the cheese and no one will ever believe it’s healthy.